 SkillScan Advance Pack ™

-SkillScan is an interactive tool that will help you identify your natural strengths and key transferable skills for use in your career and professional development.
-Activities with SkillScan help you to:
+SkillScan can help you identify strengths and transferable skills for use in your career and professional development.
+The results can help you:

 - Evaluate the compatibility of your current career